jacksonjp0311-gif/codex-web/README.md

-Full Engine Code (Copy to CodexSpiral.ps1): powershell# [Full script from previous response — the complete one with all functions, fixed for v7.1]
+Full Engine Code (Copy to CodexSpiral.ps1): powershell# [Full script from previous response â€” the complete one with all functions, fixed for v7.1]

 Next Steps for Copilot